aave/docs-gho/docs/developer-docs/gho-stability-module.md

 ### Last Resort Liquidations

 In case of a rapid increase in risk in an exogenous token, the GSM features Last Resort Liquidations to liquidate the exogenous token.
-This contract role allows in the worst-case scenarios for the DAO to pause GSM functionality and liquidate the underyling balance of exegonous tokens.
+This contract role allows in the worst-case scenarios for the DAO to pause GSM functionality and liquidate the underlying balance of exegonous tokens.